Bam! NASA spacecraft crashes into asteroid in defense test

 The $325 million mission was the first attempt to shift the position of an asteroid or any other natural object in space.

+“What an amazing thing.
+We’ve never had that capability before,” Glaze noted.

-“No, this is not a movie plot,” NASA Administrator Bill Nelson tweeted earlier in the day. ”We’ve all seen it on movies like ‘Armageddon,’ but the real-life stakes are high,” he said in a prerecorded video.
+Earlier in the day, NASA Administrator Bill Nelson reminded people via Twitter that, “No, this is not a movie plot.”
+He added in a prerecorded video: ”We’ve all seen it on movies like ‘Armageddon,’ but the real-life stakes are high.”

 Monday’s target: a 525-foot (160-meter) asteroid named Dimorphos.
 It’s actually a moonlet of Didymos, Greek for twin, a fast-spinning asteroid five times bigger that flung off the material that formed the junior partner.